Quantum transport calculations: An effective medium theory based on the projector augmented wave method with the plane-wave basis: Conclusion

-The one-electron wavefunction $\psi_{n\mathbf{k}}(\mathbf{r})$ forms a complete basis set for the EMT-PW theory, providing a robust foundation for exploring the quantum statistics of electrons and the quantum correlations of currents within the second quantization framework.
-EMT-PW surpasses NEGF-DFT in its capability to investigate quantum many-body states in second quantization, offering a powerful tool for advanced quantum transport studies.

-In essence, our work establishes a robust framework for exploring quantum statistics of electrons and current correlations using second-quatized form.
-The field operator constructed from the one-electron wavefunction within a complete set will provide a valuable tool for examining many-body effects in nanoscale systems.
-This framework provides a solid theoretical foundation to understanding quantum behavior resulting from the discrete nature of electrons, paving the way for advances in nanoscale technology and quantum transport research.
+In essence, our work establishes a robust framework for exploring equilibrium quantum transport properties using second-quatized form.
+Without using Green's function, the field operator constructed from the one-electron wavefunction within a complete set will provide an alternative tool to extract transport current, quantum statistics, and many-body effect.